adityapatel9950/adityatypo/README.md

 # 📊 Typing Analytics

-AdityaType tracks multiple performance metrics instead of focusing only on WPM.
+AdityaTypo tracks multiple performance metrics instead of focusing only on WPM.

 ### Metrics